-The Governor of the Kaluga Region, Vladislav Shapsha, said that 27,000 cars would be assembled at three automotive plants in the region by the end of the year.
+The Governor of the Kaluga Region, Vladislav Shapsha, said that 27,000 cars would be assembled at the region's three automobile plants by the end of the year.
 The politician reported on the state of affairs in the industry to Prime Minister Mikhail Mishustin during the forum "Development of Small Regions and Historical Settlements".

 We will produce 27,000 cars by the end of the year, and next year 121,000 cars will be assembled at our facilities.